-Students must be in good standing—academic and disciplinary—at the time of application, throughout the application review period, and for the remainder of time leading up to the start of the fellowship term.
+Students must be in good standing—academic and disciplinary—at the time of application, throughout the application review period, and for the remainder of time leading up to the start of the research or fellowship term.
 Applicants are required to notify the Office of Undergraduate Research and Fellowships of any changes in standing.

 Ethical Conduct in the Application Process